johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 I've got to give huge kudos to my partner who used her newly found lockdown time to write a novel! and is already working on book number 2 and working out how to publish!
 Surrounding yourself with driven people is a great way to boost your own motivation, that kind of drive is infectious even competitive.
 Motivation can also be fleeting, sporadic and challenging to fit around a busy lifestyle.
 You can't bottle motivation, so strike while the iron is hot and start today!

-> It doesn’t matter when we start. <br>
-> It doesn’t matter where we start. <br>
-> All that matters is that we start.
-> <cite>&mdash; Simon Sinek</cite>

-I love that quote from Simon Sinek, starting is often the hardest part as I wrote about in my last post \why it's hard to start new things

 I've written about habit forming, so my goal in 2021 is to form key-stone habits in creating.
 I'm going to start small and work on a passion project I've had in my toolbox for nearly 5 years, right now its unnamed, but I will be writing and tracking its progress (and likely its pitfalls here).
 Writing is powerful in creating habits and holding yourself accountable, this is where I choose to tell the world about my process of creating and developing something for me.